Meeco/docs/guides/oidc/oidc4vp.md

   V-->>W: Acknowledgement
 ```

-The flow centers around the creation and exchange of a Request and a Response object, by the verifier and holder (wallet) respectively.
+The flow centres around the creation and exchange of a Request and a Response object, by the Verifier and Holder (wallet) respectively.
 The endpoints are categorised under these two headings.

 ## Prerequisites

 - [DID](dids/did-methods.md)
 - [Presentation](../presentations.md)

-## Who can use this?
+## Who can undertake this operation?

-Used by organisations (verifiers) and users (holders) in a verification flow using the OpenID Connect protocol.
+Organisations (Verifiers) and users (Holders) in a verification flow using the OpenID Connect protocol.

 ## Request